chris-kc-cheng/study-notes/README.md

 - Managers' skill should be sufficient to overcome fee and trading costs
 - Gross-of-fee analysis maybe useful for asset owners with sufficient scale to negotiate
 - t-statistic is the ratio of the estimated intercept to its standard error. e.g. $t=\frac{\alpha}{s/\sqrt{n}}$
-- Type I error: Hiring an unskilled manager
+- Type I error: Hiring (or retaining) an unskilled manager, error of commission
-- Type II error: Not hiring a skilled manager
+- Type II error: Not hiring (or firing) a skilled manager
 - There is a tradeoff between Type I and Type II error, unless more data is used
 - 3 principles:
   1. Appropriate benchmark